kjanat/dr-downloader/.serena/memories/project_overview.md

-# dr-downloader Project Overview
+# dr-daVinciDownloader Project Overview

 ## Purpose

-TypeScript/Bun-based downloader tool that solves the AUR DaVinci Resolve installation problem.
+TypeScript/Bun-based daVinciDownloader tool that solves the AUR DaVinci Resolve installation problem.
 The AUR package expects a local file but uses a `file://` URL that fails.
 This tool uses browser automation to handle the complete Blackmagic Design authentication flow and automatically downloads the DaVinci Resolve zip file.

 ## Tech Stack